rish106-hub/rish106-hub.github.io/README.md

 A basic clone of a university website
 University name:- RISHIHOOD UNIVERSITY
 This is an attempted model of the university and is not made with any malicious intent .
 This is done just to showcase the current HTML and CSS skills .
+The code has been written using VS Code using HTML and CSS .